FreezeEngine/MinecraftKeybindsSwitcher/README.md

 # Creating profile
-- Open MinecraftKeybindsChanger and Minecraft
+- Open MinecraftKeybindsSwitcher and Minecraft
 - Set your desired keybinds in Minecraft Settings
 - Type in a name of the profile in listbox
 - ![image](https://github.com/FreezeEngine/MinecraftKeybindsChanger/assets/19225467/47fb39b7-b385-4582-bf95-25d7957dc5b0)